 Getting into college is becoming more competitive, and planning starts earlier than ever before!
-Our college counseling program for rising 8th - 10th graders will teach your teen how to make the most of high school by positioning themselves for college admission.
+Our college counseling program for 8th - 10th graders will teach your teen how to make the most of high school by positioning themselves for college admission.

 We start by matching your 8th, 9th, or 10th grader with one of our experienced college counselors.
 They work virtually, one-on-one, to explore their course selection, extracurriculars, preliminary college list, future major, and possible career options.

 This program takes a deliberate approach to defining themes within your student’s high school experience.
 Through this comprehensive program, they learn to lay the groundwork by building and showcasing their accomplishments and unique abilities.

 Getting started with college planning early in 8th - 10th grade helps your student distinguish themselves from other qualified applicants in the future.

 There is a lot to do to get ready for college, and our counselors are here to guide your teen through each significant step!

 Our college consulting for 8th - 10th grade students includes: